A monoidal Dold-Kan correspondence for comodules

 \subsection{Outline}

-In Section \ref{Sec: terminology}, we introduce all the dual notions and methods of \cite{monmodSS}: fibrantly generated model categories, Postnikov presentations of a model category, left-induced model categories, comonoidal model categories and weak comonoidal Quillen equivalences between them.
+In Section \ref{Sec: terminology}, we introduce all the dual notions and methods of \cite{monmodSS}: fibrantly generated model categories, Postnikov presentations of a model category, left-induced model categories, fibrant-compatible monoidal structure on model categories and weak opmonoidal Quillen equivalences between them.
 In Section \ref{Sec: example on chains}, we provide an example of a Postnikov presentation for unbounded chain complexes.
 It provides inductive methods to compute homotopy limits of chain complexes.
-In Section \ref{Sec: example on comodules}, we remind some of the results in \cite{connectivecomod} and show that comodules also admit an efficient Postnikov presentation.
-Finally, we apply our methods to prove our main result on Dold-Kan correspondence for comodules in Section \ref{section: dold-kan correspondence}.
+In Section \ref{Sec: example on comodules}, we recall some of the results in \cite{connectivecomod} and show that comodules also admit an efficient Postnikov presentation.
+Finally, we apply our methods to prove our main result on Dold-Kan correspondence for comodules and $A$-theory in Section \ref{section: dold-kan correspondence}.